Hacker News

 One can read SOLID SRtC in terms of change as "changes to code should consist of one, or a sequential set of, single purpose changes".

-2 hours ago by coldtea
+4 years ago by coldtea

 >The strawman here is the fallacy that SOLID (SRtC) is clearly not saying that a software, composed of "code", should only do one thing.
 By that reasoning, SOLID rules out any software that provide multiple capabilities.
 Your editor, for example, has multiple capabilities.
 It can save.
 It can highlight.
 It can cut.
 It can paste.